hphelion/documentation/moonshot/install.customize-server-types.md

 6. Click **Update Server Definition** to save the updated server definition.

 **Note:** The preceding steps explained how to edit server types.
 If you need to create server types, click the **Create Server Definition** button.
-For more information, click Help from the top banner of the HP Cloud OS Operational Dashboard.
-Or go directly to the web-hosted [HP Cloud OS Operational Dashboard Help](/cloudos/moonshot/manage/operational-dashboard/).
+For more information, click Help from the top banner of the HP Cloud OS for Moonshot Operational Dashboard.
+Or go directly to the web-hosted [HP Cloud OS for Moonshot Operational Dashboard Help](/cloudos/moonshot/manage/operational-dashboard/).

 ## Next Step